Data privacy statement

 Social media plug-ins

-Many OeNB websites provide a connection to social networks using social media plug-ins.
-These plug-ins are initially deactivated when the OeNB website is accessed and do not transfer any data to these services.
-Only once you activate a plug-in by clicking on the corresponding symbol are personal data transferred to the selected service (“two-click solution”).
-The selected service then receives the information that you have visited our websites with your IP address.
-If you click on the plug-in while logged in to the relevant service, you can share content from our site on your profile.
-This allows the service to assign your visit to our website to your user account.
-It should be noted that, as site operator, we do not receive information about the content of the transferred data or how they are used by the service.
+Many OeNB websites connect to social media networks via social media plug-ins.
+These plug-ins are initially deactivated when the respective OeNB website is accessed, which means they do not transfer any data to these social media services.
+Personal data will be transferred to the selected service only if you activate a plug-in by clicking on the corresponding control icon (“two-click solution”).
+The selected service will then receive the information that you have visited an OeNB website from your IP address.
+If you click on the plug-in while logged in to the selected service, you can share content from the respective OeNB websites on your profile.
+This allows the service to assign your visit to the OeNB’s websites to your user account.
+Please note that, as website operator, the OeNB does not receive any information about the content of the transferred data or on how these data are used by the service in question.

-By activating and using a social media plug-in you agree to the subsequent transfer of personal data to the selected service.
-More information on the respective use of your personal data can be found in the data privacy statement from the service used:
+By activating and using a social media plug-in, you agree to the subsequent transfer of personal data to the selected service.
+More information on how the respective services use your personal data can be found in the data privacy statements provided by the selected service(s):

 - Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2 Ireland

-- Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, U.S.A. – https://www.google.com/intl/en/policies/privacy/
+- Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA

 - Twitter International Company, The Academy, 42 Pearse Street, Dublin 2, Ireland